mossblaser/Clockie/README.rst

 screwed into the lid.

-A `potential-divider <http://en.wikipedia.org/wiki/Voltage_divider>`_ circuit which allows the Arduino to measure the LDR's resistance and thus the amount of light.
+A `potential-divider <http://en.wikipedia.org/wiki/Voltage_divider>`_ circuit allows the Arduino to measure the LDR's resistance and thus the amount of light.
 This was precariously soldered together between the legs of the LDR which appeared to work reasonably well despite the awful wire I had lying around.

 .. image:: https://raw.github.com/mossblaser/Clockie/master/images/case.jpg